StereoKit/StereoKit/docs/Pages/Reference/UI/WindowBegin.md

 |[UIWin]({{site.url}}/Pages/Reference/UIWin.html) windowType|Describes how the window should be drawn,             use a header, a body, neither, or both?|
 |[UIMove]({{site.url}}/Pages/Reference/UIMove.html) moveType|Describes how the window will move when              dragged around.|

-Begins a new window!
-This will push a pose onto the transform stack, and all UI elements will be relative to that new pose.
-The pose is actually the top-center of the window.
-Must be finished with a call to UI.WindowEnd().
-This override omits the size value, so the size will be auto-calculated based on the content provided during the previous frame.